 Testing the brakes for proper operation before each trip is critical to your safety.
-Never operate the vehicle if the brakes are malfunctioning. damaged or malfunctioning braking system poses a serious risk of injury and damage.
+Never operate the vehicle if the brakes are malfunctioning.

 Before Each Ride

 Before each trip inspect each item on the pre-ride checklist.
 If repairs are needed do not use the vehicle until service is complete.
 The vehicle should be considered potentially hazardous when service is needed.